deepinthebuild/deepinthebuild.github.io/_posts/2025-08-24-whats-in-a-build.md

 tests locally?
 If that's already possible, do the runtime environments and behavior of those test suites match between the local developer flow and the CI suite so that developers actually *trust* the local results?
-Could this property be upheld by a linter or static analysis rather than requiring a test suite to be run (or a human to make a comment on a PR)?
+Could this property be upheld by a linter or static analysis tool rather than requiring a test suite to be run (or a human to make a comment on a PR)?
 Can we make it so those lints & checks are shown to the developer in their editor, before they even hit "Save"?

-#### Friction

-### Risk Management
+More thoughts about the role of Build and what it means to be good at the job to come in a subsequent post.

 [^guy]: Intended as a gender-neutral title.